 The symptoms vary, as do the treatments.
 If you suspect your dog has mange, it's best to seek veterinary care as soon as possible.

-Mange in dogs is caused by one of three different types of mite:
+Mange in dogs is caused by one of three different types of mites:

 The Demodectic Mite, which all dogs have, only becomes a problem when the volume of these critters becomes unmanageable.

-Finally, the mange in dogs can be cause by the Cheyletiellosis Mite – often referred to as walking dandruff.
+Finally, the mange in dogs can be caused by the Cheyletiellosis Mite – often referred to as walking dandruff.